“He’s the greatest athlete of all time. Still. To me, it’s not even a question.”

 Olympic historian Bill Mallon said, “[Thorpe is ] the greatest athlete of all time.
 Still.
 To me, it’s not even a question.”

-As Sweden’s King Gustav V placed two Olympic gold medals around Thorpe’s neck, he said, “Sir, you are the greatest athlete in the world.”
+While King Gustav V of Sweden placed two Olympic gold medals around Thorpe’s neck, he told the gold medalist, “Sir, you are the greatest athlete in the world.”

 Thorpe simply replied, “Thanks.”

 “He could run the 100-yard dash in 10 seconds flat, the 220 in 21.8, the 440 in 50.8, the 880 in 1:57, the mile in 4:35, the 120-yard high hurdles in 15 seconds and the 220-yard low hurdles in 24 seconds.
 He broad-jumped 23 feet 6 inches and high-jumped 6 feet 5 inches.
 He pole-vaulted 11 feet, threw a shot put 47 feet 9 inches, threw the javelin 163 feet, the hammer 140 feet and the discus 136 feet.”

 — From Jim Thorpe’s Obituary, h/t The New York Times

 The two-time All-American college football player went on to play in the National Football League, made a short stint as a pro basketball player, and even played seven seasons in Major League Baseball after putting on one of the greatest Olympic performances ever.
 He was even the first president of the American Professional Football Association and has since been inducted into the Pro Football Hall of Fame.